beeware/rubicon-objc/docs/how-to/contribute-docs.rst

     $ tox -e docs

 The output of the file should be in the ``_build/html`` folder.
-If there are any markup problems, they'll raise as an error.
+If there are any markup problems, they'll raise an error.